Therapeutic applications of yoga

 Level 1 iRest (Integrative Restoration) Yoga Nidra Meditation with the iRest Institute

-Whilst you may be familiar with yoga as a practice for building physical strength and flexibility, yoga is first and foremost a meditation practice which works on all aspects of our being and can have subtle and profound effects on our mental as well as physical wellbeing.
+Whilst you may be familiar with yoga as a practice for building physical strength and flexibility, yoga is first and foremost a meditative practice which works on all aspects of our being and can have subtle and profound effects on our mental as well as physical wellbeing.

 An increasing body of research studies have demonstrated that yoga can be effective as part of a treatment approach for conditions such as anxiety, depression, post-traumatic stress, insomnia and other emotional issues.